zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/kendo-music-store-intro.md

 ## Get the Source Code

 Start by getting the source code for the [Kendo Music Store from GitHub](https://www.github.com/telerik/kendo-music-store).
-The project is for use with Microsoft VisualStudio 2012, and requires MVC 4 and NuGet.
+The project is for use with Microsoft Visual Studio 2012, and requires MVC 4 and NuGet.

 ## Explore the Tutorial